Financial Controller vs CFO: 10 Key Differences

 First, consider the size of your organization and the complexity of your financial affairs.
 In general, larger organizations with more complex financial needs will benefit from having a dedicated financial controller on staff.

-Additionally, it is important to consider the stage of development your company is in.
+It is important to consider the stage of development your company is in.
 If you are a startup or early-stage company, you may not need a full-time financial controller; however, as your business grows and becomes more complex, it may be time to consider hiring one.

 Finally, be sure to verify that the candidate you are considering has the necessary skills and experience to effectively manage your finances.